-Spotlighting Simon’s fall from… well, hardly grace is it, but you know what I mean, before dropping a menagerie of recovered junk on top of a beach comber he primed to fall down a hole-trap in the sand a devil and angel appear, hovering above either shoulder.
-Simon briefly weighs up the arguments for and against being malicious and plumps for payback… said victim found Simon’s stash of collectibles (including the vital Mucusade) washed up on the beach and wouldn’t give them back.
+Spotlighting Simon’s fall from… well, hardly grace is it, but you know what I mean, before dropping a menagerie of recovered junk on top of a beachcomber he primed to fall down a hole-trap in the sand a devil and angel appear, hovering above either shoulder.
+Simon briefly weighs up the arguments for and against being malicious and plumps for payback… said victim found Simon’s stash of collectables (including the vital Mucusade) washed up on the beach and wouldn’t give them back.

 “I’m usually against violence on the grounds that I’m not very good at it.” …although Simon aptly demonstrates that there are exceptions to every rule as he puts “the little git in intensive care”.

 Just one incident in a long line of unbridled nerd-bashing.
 The anorak in MucSwampy’s, a troupe of Morris dancers, computer game critics, and a huddle of “Apartments and Accountants” role players are all thoroughly lampooned at the whim of Simon’s signature rhetoric.

 And why stop at verbal abuse when you can get physical?
 One of the role players is turned into a dog, while an accordion-playing Morris dancer is suckered into catching a rapidly descending baseball bat on his bonce, allowing Um Bongo – a stereotypical and probably racist interpretation of an indigenous West Indian – to take his place as the ‘Beatmaster’.
 Named after the fruity juice presumably, he sports tribal togs and trinkets, has fat lips, misshapen eyes, an oversized head and a thick Caribbean accent.
 Cherrying the cake, he’s also fixated on rain-dancing for the benefit of the crops.

 “Way down deep in the middle of the congo,